-The goal is to have the reconstructed signal $\hat{s}(t)$ be as as similar as possible to s(t).

-C. Signal detection

-e.g. for radar, sonar, dollar change machines,
+The goal is to have the reconstructed signal $\hat{s}(t)$ be as similar as possible to s(t).
+C. Signal detection e.g. for radar, sonar, dollar change machines,

-The goal is to make decisions about s(t), such as a "signal present" or "signal not present decision, that are as reliable as possible.
-For this task, no discrete-time to continuous-time conversion is needed.
+The goal is to make decisions about s(t), such as a "signal present" or "signal not present" decision, that are as reliable as possible.
+For this task, no digital-to-analog conversion is needed, i.e. no reconstruction of x(t) or s(t) is needed.
+D. Other Many other systems use sampling and/or ADC, for example, MRI and other digital imaging systems and sampled control systems.
+3 Discrete-Time to Continuous-Time Conversion, aka Interpolation or Reconstruction The discussion that follows will primarily address Task A, digitization for digital storage and/or transmission.

-D. Other

-Many other systems use sampling and/or ADC, for example, digital control systems, and MRI and other digital imaging systems.

-Discrete-Time to Continuous-Time Conversion, aka Interpolation or Reconstruction

-The discussion that follows will primarily address Task A, digitization for digital storage and/or transmission.
 The main issue is how to convert a discrete-time signal into a continuous-time signal.
-However, the discussion also has relevance to the other tasks, as will be discussed later.
+However, the discussion also has relevance to the other tasks as well as will be discussed later.
 Note that several of our lab assignments involve Task C, signal detection.
 With task B in mind, later in the course we will spend considerable time (Chapters 5-8) developing "digital filters".
 Two simple interpolators:

 a. zero-order hold (Section 4.4.3)

-example
+(show example here)

 b. linear interpolation (Section 4.4.4)

-example
+(show example here)

 Interpolation with pulses (Section 4.4.2):

-$$\widetilde{\mathbf{x}}(t) = \sum{n=-\infty}^{\infty} \mathbf{x}[n] \ \mathbf{p}(t-n\mathbf{T}s),$$ where p(t) is some basic interpolation pulse.
+$$\widetilde{\mathbf{x}}(t) = \sum{n=-\infty}^{\infty} \mathbf{x}[n] p(t-nT_s),$$ where p(t) is some basic interpolation pulse.